erhathaway/cellular_automata/src/docs/what-is-a-automata.md

 By now you should understand that a cellular automata is a ***population of cells*** that ***evolve*** together, from one ***generation*** to the next, based on some rule that looks at the ***state*** of the ***neighboring*** cells!

-The following topics investigate neighborhoods, cell states, common rules in more detail.
+Read on for a more through discussion about dimensions, neighborhoods, cell states, and common rules...